posted on 05/01/21

 We are delighted to announce a new weekly tea-time lecture series, which begins on Tuesday, 9th February 2021 at 4.30pm (GMT).
 There are six episodes in the series, which concludes on Tuesday, 16th March.

-The webinars will be broadcast live, initially, and then be available to subscribers for two weeks afterwards.
+The webinars will be broadcast live, initially, and then be available to subscribers for eight weeks after the final live broadcast of the series.
 Each will last 30–35 minutes and Lloyd will answer questions at the end.

 Please contact us specifying how many subscriptions you would like and who they are for (we require their full name and e-mail address).
 We will invoice you directly, and after we have received your payment we will release the webinar joining instructions to your friend(s) or family member(s).

 No, unfortunately not.
 The series must be purchased in full.